-The Aboriginal Students’ Centre (ASC) is dedicated to supporting the personal, social, cultural and academic success of Indigenous USask students.
+The Gordon Oakes Red Bear Student Centre is dedicated to supporting the personal, social, cultural and academic success of Indigenous USask students.

 Indigenous Student Achievement Pathways (ISAP) provides academic and social programming to build confidence, knowledge and skills.
 Connect with a community of students, Indigenous peer mentors and dedicated instructors.

 The Indigenous Graduate Students' Council (IGSC) exists to represent, serve and support the academic and non-academic needs of Indigenous graduate students within the University of Saskatchewan.